malmaud/TensorFlow.jl/ISSUE_TEMPLATE.md

-If making bug report please copy and paste in to the issue the output of
+If you are making a bug report, please copy and paste the output of the following Julia snippit into the issue:

 ```
 using TensorFlow
 tf_versioninfo()